Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: Numerical Assessment of the Dependence of the Performance of the AMG Method on the Strong Threshold Parameter

 The implementation of the AMG method on which we rely on is the BoomerAMG of the library HYPRE \cite{falgout02hypre}.
-In particular, we use the AMG method as a preconditioner to accelerate the conjugate gradient (CG) iterative method \cite{falgout96mgcg}.
+In particular, we use the AMG method as a preconditioner to accelerate the Conjugate Gradient (CG) iterative method \cite{falgout96mgcg}.
+The simulations were run using deal.II \cite{dealII91} with PETSc \cite{abhyankar2018petsc} on Ubuntu 18.04 LTS with CPU Intel i7-8550U.
+For sake of simplicity, the computations were carried out in serial. \textcolor{reviewV2}{However, even if the choice of $\theta$ might influence the parallelization, the same approach} could be extended also to the parallel case.

-To measure the performance of AMG we employ two performances indexes $p$: the elapsed CPU time and the approximate convergence factor $\rho$, defined as follows.
+To measure the performance of AMG we employ two performance indexes $p$: the elapsed CPU time and the approximate convergence factor $\rho$, defined as follows.
 Let $\rho^{(k)}$ be defined as

 where $\mathbf{r}^{(k)}$ is the residual at the $k$-th iteration and $\|\cdot\|$ is the standard euclidean norm.
 Then, we define $\rho$ as

 where $N_{it}$ is the number of iterations reached to reduce the (relative) residual below the given tolerance of the linear solver (here it is equal to $N_{it} = \textnormal{min}_k \{ k \in \mathbb{N} \ \text{such that } \norm{\mathbf{r}^{(k)}} < 10^{-8} \} $).